JoshOrndorff/LearnRholangByExample/7-Bundles/index.md

 | `bundle+ {proc}`  | NO  | YES |
 | `bundle {proc}`   | NO  |  NO |
 | `bundle {proc}`   | YES | YES |

+You may be wondering why a bundle on which you can neither send nor receive would ever be useful.
+Given what we've learned so far, that's a wonderful question.
+When we discuss pattern matching next unit, we'll see that bundles do more than restrict read- and write- capabilities.
+They also prevent taking compound names apart to look inside.